 Do you have younger employees with a wealth of knowledge who haven’t yet applied their expertise in certain areas of your plant?
 A peer mentoring program can allow these individuals to try new things and gain knowledge from those who have enjoyed extended careers at your plant.
 Plus, the knowledge transfer among more and less experienced employees allows for team building and bonding on the plant floor.
 The added bonus: Tenured employees who haven’t had as much experience in up-and-coming technologies can also benefit from working with those who are tech-savvy.

 Events, too, can be great ways for professionals to network within the plant and can include anything from a group lunch in the break room to an after-work soiree or family event on a weekend.
-Opportunities to relax outside the workplace on in relaxed work environments can foster communication, and managers can continue open communication on the plant floor to understand what employees want and need.
+Opportunities to relax outside the workplace can foster communication, and managers can continue open communication on the plant floor to understand what employees want and need.